Those businesses which qualify:

 Small business rate relief from 31 March 2016 to 31 March 2017

-- if you occupy only one business property with a rateable value of £6,000 or below you'll receive 100% relief - an application is required
+- only one business property with a rateable value of £6,000 or below you'll receive 100% relief - you will need to apply for this

-- if you occupy more than one business property, you'll receive a 'percentage reduction' if the rateable value of each property is below £2,600, and the combined value is below £18,000 - the total is calculated from all such rateable values, and the relief applied to the main property
+- more than one business property, you'll receive a 'percentage reduction' if the rateable value of each property is below £2,600, and the combined value is below £18,000 - the total is calculated from all such rateable values, and the relief applied to the main property

-The proposal is to permanently double small business rate relief from 50% to 100% and increase the thresholds to benefit a greater number of businesses.
-If this is agreed, it will mean that from April 2017:
+From 1 April 2017, small business rate relief was permanently doubled from 50% to 100%, and thresholds were increased to benefit a greater number of businesses.

-- businesses with a property with a rateable value of £12,000 and below will receive 100% relief
+- businesses with a property with a rateable value of £12,000 and below receive 100% relief

-- the threshold for the standard business rates multiplier will increase to a rateable value of £51,000, taking 250,000 properties out of the higher rate.
+- the threshold for the standard business rates multiplier increased to a rateable value of £51,000

 Backdated small business rate relief

 Currently you can apply for small business rate relief at any time during the current valuation period and for a further 6 months after the end of this period.
-You can also apply up to 6 months after the date the council is told about a change in the rateable value, which means the property would be eligible for relief if this is later.
+You can also apply up to 6 months after the date you tell us about a change in your property's rateable value, which means the property would be eligible for relief if this is later.

 Small business rate relief on second properties

-The Government announced in its Autumn Statement in December 2013, that it will relax the SBRR rules to allow businesses in receipt of SBRR taking on an additional property to retain SBRR on the first property for 1 year, with effect from 14 February 2014.
+In its Autumn Statement in December 2013, the government announced that it will relax the rules to allow businesses in receipt of SBRR taking on an additional property to retain SBRR on the first property for one year, with effect from 14 February 2014.